code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

 - Using the <span style="color:rgb(255,160,47)">`CTRL+l`</span> key
   allows refreshing the display.

+- Using the <span style="color:rgb(255,160,47)">`CTRL+x+a`</span> key
+  combination allows switching back to the single temrminal.
+  With recent gdb versions, it is no possible to copy or paste text from a split terminal, but is it possible from a single terminal, so switching back and forth may be useful.

 \image html dg/gdb_tui_screen.png "GDB with split screen" width=80%

 GDB may also be run under Emacs, which provides syntax highlighting of